guptapriya7171/NodeJs-Notes/README.md

 ## Steps Followed
 1. Created an index.js file.
 2. Setup the project by typing:<b> npm init</b>.
 3. Install express : <b> npm install express</b>.
 4. Start the server
 5. Send data from server to html file so install ejs as view engine: npm install ejs
 6. Specify the path like this app.set('views', path.join(__dirname, 'views'));
 7. Create all needed static files and use it app.use(express.static('assets'));
+8. For posting and fetching data, we can use http requsts.
+9. Then create a dynamic database by installing Mongodb, Mongoose and Robo 3T.